outscale/cluster-api-provider-outscale/docs/src/developers/developement.md

 ## Registry credentials configuration

-By default, if you use a private registry (docker registry, harbor, dockerhub, quay.io, ....)  with credentials, registry credentials must be named regcred and must be deployed in cluster-api-provider-outscale-system namespace.
+If you use a private registry (docker registry, harbor, dockerhub, quay.io, ....)  with credentials, registry credentials must be named regcred and must be deployed in cluster-api-provider-outscale-system namespace.

 ```
 kubectl get secret regcred  -n cluster-api-provider-outscale-system